SSD Hosting: Compare Hosting

 Are there any reasons not to use an SSD?

 Cost.
-SSDs can cost up to seven times more per gigabyte than hard disk drives.
-As mentioned above, you might not be the one literally installing SSD on your server, but that seven times cost will be reflected in the monthly charge for your site hosting if SSD is deployed.
-If you are looking for hosting on a budget, disc storage with SSD may not be the best hosting solution for you.
+SSDs cost roughly five times more per gigabyte than hard disk drives (HDDs).
+While you may not see that cost directly, it will be reflected in higher hosting costs.
+If you are looking for hosting on a budget, disk storage with SSD may not be the best hosting solution for you.

 Do I need to be concerned about installing an SSD on my server?